There are a few medication alternatives to methadone for those who experience adverse reactions, or have become addicted to methadone.

 Suboxone is an effective methadone treatment alternative.

-opiate treatment drug typically involve crushing up the pill and injecting it in solution form, naloxone’s effects come into play whenever Suboxone’s physical form is altered in this way.
-Naloxone’s undesirable effects manifest as withdrawal symptoms, such as agitation, sweating and anxiety.
+Suboxone comes in pill form and should be taken as is.
+Since attempts to abuse opiate treatment drugs typically involve crushing up the pill and injecting it in solution form, naloxone’s effects come into play whenever Suboxone’s physical form is altered in this way.
+Naloxone’s undesirable effects manifest as withdrawal symptoms, such as agitation, sweating, and anxiety.

 Lofexidine